naavis/Brainrust/README.md

 # Brainrust

 Brainrust is a Brainfuck interpreter written in Rust.
-The interpreter is otherwise fully functional, but does not support user input yet.

 ## Installation